gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 ### Using data from the source plugin in a site

-In the `example-site`, data is now available to be queried from pages.
+In the `example-site`, you can now query data from pages.

-Add a file at `example-site/src/pages/index.js` and copy in the following code into it:
+Add a file at `example-site/src/pages/index.js` and copy the following code into it:

 ```javascript:title=example-site/src/pages/index.js
 import React from "react"